Important information about the MSN & Nurse Practitioner Programs

 - Create a personal philosophy and professional development plan for future practice that acknowledges intentions for life-long learning.

-Upon successful completion of the MSN programs of study, students are eligible to become certified in their specialty area through examinations offered by the American Nurses Credentialing Center and/or the American Academy of Nurse Practitioners.
+Upon successful completion of the MSN programs of study, students are eligible to become certified in their specialty area through examinations offered by the American Nurses Credentialing Center, International Association of Forensic Nurses, and/or the American Academy of Nurse Practitioners.